RaffaellaTran/introsde-2016-assignment-3-client/README.md

 How to run the client

-My server wsdl file is at: http://localhost:6902/ws/people?wsdl
+My server wsdl file is at: http://localhost:6902/ws/people?wsdl and https://ass3-server.herokuapp.com/ws/people?wsdl

 Working with it: